Moscow State Institute of International Relations: Notable alumni

 Business personalities in Russia, who studied at MGIMO, include billionaires Alisher Usmanov, Dmitry Mazepin, Patokh Chodiev and Vladimir Potanin.

 In 1991, MGIMO Alumni Association was founded to support the community of MGIMO graduates.
 In 2006, the MGIMO Board of Trustees was established with Sergey Lavrov, Minister of Foreign Affairs, as its chairman.
 The trustees are Russian high-ranking officials and public figures, mostly MGIMO alumni, as well as Russian and foreign leaders of business and philanthropic community (such as Ingvar Kamprad, the IKEA founder, and Frederik Paulsen, chairman of the board of directors of Ferring Pharmaceuticals, Honorary Consul of the Russian Federation in Lausanne).
-MGIMO was the first university in Russia to establish an Endowment Fund.
-MGIMO Endowment today is the biggest university foundation in Russia.
+MGIMO was the first university in Russia to establish an endowment fund, it is the biggest university endowment fund in Russia.
 It provides support to students projects and their foreign internships.